FRRouting/frr/doc/user/zebra.rst

 for each VRF.

 This conceptual view introduces the *Default VRF* case.
 If the user does not configure any specific VRF, then by default, FRR uses the *Default VRF*.
+The name "default" is used to refer to this VRF in various CLI commands and YANG models.
+It is possible to change that name by passing the ``-o`` option to all daemons, for example, one can use ``-o vrf0`` to change the name to "vrf0".
+The easiest way to pass the same option to all daemons is to use the ``frr_global_options`` variable in the
+:ref:`Daemons Configuration File <daemons-configuration-file>`.

 Configuring VRF networking contexts can be done in various ways on FRR.
 The VRF interfaces can be configured by entering in interface configuration mode